 TIA™ then identifies Total Bills, which include liabilities disclosed in the government's financial report, such as accounts payable, bonded indebtedness (bonds), and pension and Other Post-Employment Benefit (OPEB) obligations found in the retirement systems’ Comprehensive Annual Financial Reports (CAFRs).
 Since we removed capital assets from our computation of Assets Available to Pay Bills, we also subtract from Total Bills the amount of debt related to the financing of the capital assets.
 Only liabilities incurred to date are included in Total Bills, and special care is taken to calculate the government’s share of multiemployer and cost-sharing retirement plans.
 TIA™ calculates Money Needed (or Available) to Pay Bills by subtracting the Total Bills from the Assets Available to Pay Bills.

 The bottom line is expressed as Taxpayer Burden or Surplus™.
 This represents the bills the government has elected to fund as they come due on a per-taxpayer basis and in today’s value.

-It is clear from TIA's™ analysis that the vast majority of state governments have made promises that far exceed their ability to pay.
-Most states are violating the spirit of balanced budget requirements by obscuring the incurred costs of government retiree benefits off-balance sheet.
-The methodology described above more closely adheres to Generally Accepted Accounting Principles (GAAP), which include the cost of long-term liabilities in financial reporting.
+TIA's analysis clearly indicates that the majority of governments have made promises that surpass their financial capacity.
+By concealing the incurred costs of government retiree benefits off-balance sheet, most governments are failing to comply with the principles of balanced budget requirements.
+The approach described above aligns more closely with Generally Accepted Accounting Principles (GAAP), which entail including the cost of long-term liabilities in financial reporting.